Boise State vs. San Jose State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 - Pick ATS: Boise State (-5.5)

-Boise State's record against the spread this season is 5-6-0, while San Jose State's is 6-6-0.
-A total of six out of the Broncos' games this season have hit the over, and nine of the Spartans' games have gone over.
-The two teams average 151.3 points per game, 8.8 more points than this matchup's total.
+Boise State has gone 5-6-0 against the spread, while San Jose State's ATS record this season is 6-6-0.
+The Broncos are 6-5-0 and the Spartans are 9-3-0 in terms of hitting the over.
+The teams combine to score 151.3 points per game, 10.8 more points than this matchup's total.
 Boise State is 5-5 against the spread and 6-4 overall in its past 10 contests, while San Jose State has gone 4-6 against the spread and 4-6 overall.

 Bet on this or any college basketball matchup at BetMGM